lanmaster53/lanmaster53-src/content/posts/2016-12-01-proxying-thru-virtual-client-vpns.md

 10. Connect to the VPN on the VM.
 11. Configure Burp on the host with the host-only interface as an upstream proxy (IP address from step 9 and port from step 6).
 12. Profit.
 Man I hate it when people say this.

-See the [Burp Suite Visual Aids project page](/burp-visual-aids/) for a picture of what this configuration looks like.